 Cyprus runs on banks can bankrupt many banks around the world and cause great depression

-Cyprus is small, but if Cyprus taxes the depositors and get runs on banks, then it will affect the depositors around the world.
+Cyprus is a small country, but if Cyprus taxes the depositors and get runs on banks, then it will affect the depositor mood around the world.
 A lot of Cyprus depositors are actually Russian.
-This can cause depositors around the world to withdraw money from weaker banks around the world.
-Banks are usually highly leveraged.
-Just a small percentage of withdraws can cause them to bankrupt.
+This can cause depositors around the world to withdraw money from weaker banks, especially those banks in the PIIGS Euro countries.
+Banks are usually very highly leveraged.
+Just a small portion of withdraws can cause them to bankrupt.
 This can become very similar to great depression runs on banks.
-When banks are scared, they do not lend, and that will eventually put the economy into downward spirals.
+When banks are scared, they do not lend, and that will eventually put the economy to downward spirals just like the great depression.
 We are only at the very beginning of the crisis.